caseyamcl/geshiforci/readme.md

     $this->geshilib->highlight($some_sourcecode_string, 'sql');

-For more information, including automating syntax highlighting for your output, refer to the main documentation.
+For more information, refer to the user_guide/index.html file included in the distribution.

 License
 -------